amazon-archives/amazon-cognito-identity-js/README.md

 **v1.1.0:**

 * What has changed
-   * Fixed a bug in base64 parsing.
+   * Fixed a bug in token parsing.

 **v1.0.0:**
 * GA release.
 In this GA service launch, the following new features have been added to Amazon Cognito Your User Pools.